You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Seek Recovery From Reckless & Irresponsible Drivers

-It is only right that drunk drivers are held accountable for the harm they cause and those who are injured or who have lost loved ones because of a drunk driver’s recklessness are properly compensated for their losses.
-The Hickory, Charlotte & Columbia drunk driving accident attorneys of The Law Offices of Jason E. Taylor work diligently to obtain the maximum compensation available for clients whose lives have been upended by a drunk driver.
+It is only fitting that drunk drivers are held accountable for the harm they cause, and those injured or who have lost loved ones because of a drunk driver’s recklessness are properly compensated for their losses.
+The Hickory, Charlotte, Greenville, Rock Hill, & Columbia drunk driving accident attorneys of The Law Offices of Jason E. Taylor work diligently to obtain the maximum compensation available for clients whose lives have been upended by a drunk driver.

 Schedule a free consultation with an experienced attorney in person or over the phone by calling (800) 351-3008.

 It is well-known that driving under the influence of alcohol is illegal and dangerous.
 It is taught in school and emphasized in driver education, as well as in numerous safety campaigns.